pingidentity/pingidentity-devops-getting-started/docs/release-notes/currentRelease.md

 - Apache Tomcat 9.0.86 → 9.0.87
 - LDAPSDK 6.0.11 -> 7.0.0

+### Resolved Defects

+- (PDI-1505) Fixed an issue where environment variables pulled in from Vault secrets were not available to the server process

 ### Documentation

 - (PDI-1475) Remove example for setting up Prometheus in GitHub server profile